 We have received lots of comments and mails for the earlier post of jQuery slider and many people asked for more examples and plugins.

-Waiting is over here is a selection with 190 + of the best jQuery sliders plugins and tutorials with a lot of differents features, we’re pretty sure you’ll find exactly what you need or been looking for a while now, so please, go ahead and enjoy.
+Waiting is over here is a selection with 190 + of the best jQuery slider plugins and tutorials with a lot of different features, we’re pretty sure you’ll find exactly what you have been looking for a while now, so please, go ahead and enjoy.

 You may also like the following jQuery Sliders articles: